Korean War Legacy Project

 Arriving in Korea

-James M. Oyadomari shares the story of his arrival in Korea and the travels to his station at headquarters, about four miles behind the front lines.
-He recollects traveling from Busan to Incheon and Seoul on a slow train.
-From Seoul, he recalls traveling via truck through the West Gate to Chuncheon and ultimately to headquarters near the Kunson River.
-He recalls building bunkers for the first couple of months before transferring to a radio relay station closer to the front lines at a location referred to as Hill 949.
+James M. Oyadomari recounts his journey to Korea and the travels to his station at headquarters, located about four miles behind the front lines.
+He remembers taking a slow train from Busan to Incheon and then to Seoul.
+From Seoul, he traveled by truck through the West Gate to Chuncheon and ultimately reached headquarters near the Kunson River.
+For the first couple of months, he worked on building bunkers before transferring to a radio relay station closer to the front lines, known as Hill 949.

 Share YouTube: